nautechsystems/nautilus_trader/README.md

 of a statically typed language, embedded into Pythons rich ecosystem of software libraries and developer/user communities.

-## What is Cython?

-[Cython](https://cython.org) is a compiled programming language which aims to be a superset of the Python programming language, designed to give C-like performance with code that is written in Python - with optional C-inspired syntax.

-The project heavily utilizes Cython to provide static type safety and increased performance for Python through [C extension modules](https://docs.python.org/3/extending/extending.html).
-The vast majority of the production code is actually written in Cython, however the libraries can be accessed from both Python and Cython.

 ## What is Rust?

 [Rust](https://www.rust-lang.org/) is a multi-paradigm programming language designed for performance and safety, especially safe